asogani23/MAGIC-lab-thvo-summary/README.md

 ## 👨‍💻 My Role

-As an undergraduate software developer on the team, I contributed to:
+As an undergraduate software developer on the team, I have contributed to:

 - **Frontend Gameplay Logic**: Implemented core interaction systems in Python, including game state transitions, user feedback triggers, and win/loss logic
 - **Backend Flask Services**: Built modular endpoints for loading levels, managing save states, and logging gameplay events for analysis